kjiwa/rdsclient/README.md

 # rdsclient.sh

-Connect to RDS instances and Aurora clusters by environment tag using appropriate database clients in Docker containers.
+Connect to RDS instances and Aurora clusters by tag key-value pair using appropriate database clients in Docker containers.

 ## Requirements